noobg1/6thsem_result_check/README.md

 #6thsem Results
-##Hack to check if sem results are out are not ...bored of refresing :P
+##Hack to check if sem results are out are not ...bored of refreshing :P

 #To Run
 python result.py